-Forbo declares in the EPD a worldwide distribution by truck and container ship, although the main volume is sold in Europe.
-For this scenario the transport has a relevance of 0%-8% in the environmental impact categories.
+Forbo declares in the EPD a worldwide distribution by truck and container ship.
+For this scenario the transport has a relevance of 0%-7% in the environmental impact categories.

-In general the impact of the installation of the flooring is not very significant, except for GWP-luluc as a consequence of the biobased materials used in the low emission adhesive.
+In general the impact of the installation of the flooring is not very significant, except for GWP-luluc as a consequence of the bio-based materials used in the low emission adhesive.